turingschool/front-end-curriculum/projects/overlook.md

 * The application can stand on its own to be used by an instructor without guidance from the developer
 * UI/UX is intuitive and easy to read/use
 * Helpful messaging is displayed to prevent user confusion.
 For example: For example: If a user searches for a room, but none are available then a message is displayed to indicate that the search worked, nothing is broken, there just aren't any matching rooms available.
-* The Lighthouse accessibility audit score is at least 90%
+* The Lighthouse audit tool was used to improve accessibility.
 * The application is fully tabbable

-✨WOW✨ can look like:

-* Design is responsive across small, medium and large breakpoints
+* Wow option: design is responsive across small, medium and large breakpoints
-* Special consideration was made around accessibility
 </section>

 <section class="answer">